awpala/my-omscs-notes/cs-6290/12-cache-review.md

 **Write-through** caches are relatively unpopular; instead, **write-back** caches are used much more commonly.
 This is due to the fact that writes (which have a lot of intrinsic locality) will update the cache possibly many times, only sending a write to main memory *once* as the block is replaced.
 This correspondingly prevents the main memory from becoming "overwhelmed" with write operations from the cache.

-Furthermore, note that there is a relationship between the choices of **write-allocate** and **write-back** caches as the constituents of the collective write policy: Selecting write-back cache begets selection of a write-allocate cache, because minimizing writes to main memory (by correspondingly predominantly writing *only* to the cache via write-back) is particularly useful for **write misses** (in which case, it is desireable for future writes to occur in the cache via write-allocate).
+Furthermore, note that there is a relationship between the choices of **write-allocate** and **write-back** caches as the constituents of the collective write policy: Selecting write-back cache begets selection of a write-allocate cache, because minimizing writes to main memory (by correspondingly predominantly writing *only* to the cache via write-back) is particularly useful for **write misses** (in which case, it is desirable for future writes to occur in the cache via write-allocate).

 ## 38. Write-Back Caches